Hanmuni/Hanmuni/README.md

 Frontend Developer
 ------------------

-I am a Frontend Developer with experience in building web apps with JavaScript & ÏAngular.
+I am a Frontend Developer with experience in building web apps with JavaScript & Angular.

 * 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [www.honghanh-chu.de](https://honghanh-chu.de/)